nikitamitake/Jmeter-Demo-Web-Shop-Checkout-Flow/README.md

 - Used Regular Expression Extractor to capture the value
 - Passed it dynamically into the POST request

----

 ### 3. Session Handling

 Multiple cookies were involved across requests.

 **Solution:**
 - Added HTTP Cookie Manager
 - Ensured session continuity across all steps

----

 ### 4. Parameterization

 To simulate multiple users:
 - Created a `Login_users.csv` file
 - Parameterized login and registration data

-This allowed the test to scale for multiple users.

----

 ### 5. Assertions

 Assertions were added to validate responses and ensure that successful status codes reflected correct functionality.

+### Note

+During development, multiple issues were encountered with token handling and dynamic values, which required trial and error before stabilizing the script.

 ---

-## Checkout Flow Challenges

-The checkout flow had inconsistent behavior for billing address:
+## Key Challenge

+One major challenge was handling the dynamic billing address during checkout.

-- If an address already existed, it was reused
+- If an address already existed, the system reused it
 - If not, a new address was created

-This caused failures during repeated executions.
+This caused script failures during repeated executions.

-**Solution:**
+### Solution

-- Correlated Billing Address ID dynamically
+- Implemented dynamic correlation for Billing Address ID
-- Used Boundary Extractor since regex was inconsistent
+- Used Boundary Extractor as Regex Extractor was not stable

-- Handled both existing and new address scenarios
+This ensured the script worked reliably for multiple users.

 ---

 ## Final Script

 The final test script:
 - Covers complete checkout flow
 - Supports multiple users